Name: Pavol Fukatsch

 If it was a libertarian paradise I wouldn’t have to spread the ideas of liberty

-There are some noteworthy stories, but what happens in Gummersbach stays in Gummersbach.
+Well, there are some noteworthy stories, but what happens in Gummersbach stays in Gummersbach.

 I have always wanted to be a rally driver when I was a kid but I don’t how it has impacted my career choice.
 Maybe it has just reflected some of my traits like not being a risk-averse person and being a bit crazy.

 I don’t have a true role model, but I have always admired Václav Havel and how he was willing to face the communist regime and fight for freedom as the right thing to do even though it cost him a lot personally.
 But he’s the most well-known from Czechoslovak dissidents.
 All of the people who fought against totalitarianism are inspiring and deserve respect.

 I don’t watch as many TV shows as I used to, but my favorites are Breaking Bad, Rick and Morty or The Wire.